 the progress of the download – something like this:

 Again, please be patient.
 Do not close the browser or shut off your computer.
 Depending on your internet connection,

 this may take a while.
 If your presentation is long, it may take even longer to download

 - If you requested captions for this video at some point, you may download them using

 The result is a .zip file containing the components of your presentation.
-At the moment they exist only on your local computer.
-You may want to explore methods
+These recordings are now stored on your local computer drive.
+You may want to explore

-of backing up these and other important files to the cloud, such as OneDrive or Google
+methods of backing up these and other important files to the cloud, such as OneDrive

 Playing the Archive Media Locally